ralphrecto/xic/README.md

 Java HotSpot(TM) 64-Bit Server VM (build 25.71-b15, mixed mode)
 ```

-One last thing, if you don't want to install Eclipse or eclim, just comment out
+One last thing, if you don't want to install Eclipse or eclim or ghp-import,
-the appropriate lines in the `install_java8.sh` script before you run it.
+just comment out the appropriate lines in the `install_java8.sh` script before
+you run it.

 ## Resources ##
 - [CS 4120 Website](http://www.cs.cornell.edu/courses/cs4120/2016sp/)